taikedz/dockervisor/README.md

 # Jockler

-A tool for managing Docker images, containers, and rollback.
+A tool to juggle Docker images and containers in your stead.

 ## Features